davidsferreira02/lbaw2373/README.md

 The above command exposes your application on http://localhost:8000.
 The `-e` argument creates environment variables inside the container, used to provide Laravel with the required database configurations.

 Your database configuration will be provided as an environment variable to your container on start.
-You do not need to specify it on you env file.
+You do not need to specify it on your env file.
 Any specification there will be replaced when the docker image starts.

 While running your container, you can use another terminal to run a shell inside the container by executing: